 Complaints Procedure – Information for Patients

-This practice operates a complaints procedure for services provided to patients under the National Health Service which complies with the HSC Complaints Procedure (Updated April 2019), and also with the Independent Health Care Regulations (NI) 2005
+This practice operates a complaints procedure for services provided to patients under the National Health Service that complies with the HSC Complaints Procedure (Updated April 2019) and also with the Independent Health Care Regulations (NI) 2005.

 How to Complain

 We hope that most problems can be sorted out easily and quickly, at the time they arise and with the person concerned.
-If your problem cannot be sorted in this way and you wish to make a complaint, we would like you to let us know as soon as possible – ideally, within a matter of days or at most a few weeks – because this will enable us to establish what happened most easily.
-If it is not possible to do that, please let us have details of your complaint:
+If your problem cannot be sorted in this way and you wish to make a complaint, we would like you to let us know as soon as possible—ideally within a matter of days or at most a few weeks—because this will enable us to establish what happened most easily.
+If it is not possible to do that, please let us have the details of your complaint:

-Alternatively, you may ask for an appointment for Mark Gilbert in order to discuss your concerns.
-He will explain the complaints procedure to you and will ensure that your concerns are dealt with promptly.
+Alternatively, you may ask for an appointment with Mark Gilbert in order to discuss your concerns.
+He will explain the complaint procedure to you and ensure that your concerns are dealt with promptly.
 It will help if you are as clear as possible about your complaint.

 What We Shall Do